 - Address for correspondence

 4. Selection Process

-A three member Award Selection Committee (ASC) is constituted by the ASI ensuring technical and gender representation.
+An Award Selection Committee (ASC) constituting at least 3 members by the ASI ensuring technical and gender representation, with at least 2 members working in the area of Instrumentation.
 Each member of the ASC receives all nominations along with the supporting material.
 The ASC will communicate the result of its deliberations to the ASI council within three months following the submission deadline.

 The successful nominee will be informed of the decision of the ASI council and be asked to receive the award during the following ASI meeting.